xxt314062-lgtm/AI-Doctor-Patient-Diagnostic-System/README.md

 An AI doctor-patient diagnostic system based on the DeepSeek API, simulating real medical diagnosis scenarios through multi-agent collaboration, featuring a complete recording system and long-term learning mechanism.

+## Inspiration and introduction
+The inspiration is from my real medical experience, I noticed that patinets are always hard to decribe their symptoms accuratly, which make doctors hard to judge and force them ask quetion repeatly or let patients do many medical examinations.
+Both the medical time and cost of treatment will be increased greatly.
+Therefore, based on this inspiration, I make a AI Doctor-Patient Diagnostic System.
+It can continuously learns from each diagnostic rounds under the constraints such as limiting the number of symptom inquiries and the patient's budget.
+At the end, the agent doctor can diagnose diseases efficiently.

 ## ✨ Features
 **Dual-Agent System**: Interactive diagnosis between Doctor AI and Patient AI